hbctraining/Pseudobulk-for-scRNAseq/lessons/06_DE_comparisons.md

   <img src="../img/DE_venn.png" width="600">
 </p>

 For a more conservative approach, we could continue our downstream analysis by using just the conserved significant genes for both conditions.
-First let us identify which genes those are by first merging and cleaning our dataset.
+For now though, let us try to understand why these differences in results exist at all.
+To begin, let us clean our dataset to better understand the results.

 ```r
 # Merge FindMarkers and DESeq2 results together